ThomasPericoi/gypass-partout/README.md

-# Gypass-Partout
+# GYPASS-Partout
-An extensive and customisable Wordpress theme built for Gypass.
+An extensive and customisable Wordpress theme built for GYPASS.